Prayers for Childbirth: Spirit as Intercessor and Groaner

-And there is certainly lots of groaning and breathing, some of it Spirit-filled, some of it pained with demons.
-But the mix is all swirled together in one sacred space where life passes from one side to the other.
+And there is certainly lots of groaning and breathing, some of it Spirit-filled, some of it soaked in pain.
+But the mix is swirled together in one sacred space where life passes from one side to the other.

-Anyone who’s seen a childbirth scene in the movies or on a medical TV show is familiar with the Lamaze-style breathing that women are always shown panting as they scream (“So unrealistic, all that screaming!”
-I always hear my mother saying in the back of my mind.
-“So unhelpful!”) and push out their baby.
+Anyone who’s seen a childbirth scene in the movies or on a medical TV show is familiar with the Lamaze-style breathing that women are always shown panting as they scream (“So unrealistic, all that screaming, so unhelpful!”
+I always hear my mother saying) and push out their baby.

 From panting to crying to sighing, the place is full of spirit and breath.

 Breathing is indeed an essential part of labor.
 Whether we practice different techniques for months before the due date or simply rely on our instincts to help hone our breathing through the pain, we can’t birth without focusing on our breath.